Radioactive Man (comics): Chen Lu

 Radioactive Man continued to feature in Iron Man, and is employed by Iron Man's arch-enemy Mandarin.
 Chen is employed in his civilian capacity as a physicist by Stane International (taken over by Obadiah Stane).
 Radioactive Man appears in the graphic novel Deathtrap: The Vault, among other supervillains attempting to escape from the Vault.
 Chen, however, aids the heroes in preventing a nuclear meltdown.

-Radioactive Man also features in an issue of The Sensational She-Hulk and once again in The Avengers.

-After appearing in the second volume of Avengers which takes place in an alternate universe, and briefly in Thunderbolts, the one-shot Heroes Reborn: Masters of Evil, the third volume of the Avengers, and alternate universe title Exiles, Radioactive Man features in the limited series Avengers: Earth's Mightiest Heroes.

 Chen attempts to reform and joins the Thunderbolts, a team composed almost entirely of reformed supervillains.
 During the "Civil War" storyline, the character aids heroes Reed Richards and Yellowjacket imposter in building a holding prison for dissenting superpowered beings, and also battles the anti-registration heroes.
-A major development occurs in the title Thunderbolts when the group encounters the Elders of the Universe member Grandmaster; the Radioactive Man absorbs an excessive amount of radiation and is forced to wear a radiation suit at all times.
+During an encounter with Grandmaster, Radioactive Man absorbs an excessive amount of radiation and is forced to wear a radiation suit at all times.
 The radiation eventually subsides, but Norman Osborn convinces him to retain the suit to distract the American public from his clearly Asian features and quell any lingering fears about his radioactivity.
-The Radioactive Man is featured in the one shot Thunderbolts: International Incident, the limited series Avengers/Invaders, one shot King-Size Hulk, and Thunderbolts: Reason In Madness before appearing briefly in the Secret Invasion storyline.

 As part of the Thunderbolts, Radioactive Man fought Spider-Man and Anti-Venom during the New Ways to Die storyline; during the fight, Radioactive Man had a portion of his radiation powers drained by Anti-Venom.
 He continued with the team however, going after Moon Knight.
-Radioactive Man was one of Songbird's strongest allies within the team, often supporting her when she fought against Osborn.
+Radioactive Man is one of Songbird's strongest allies within the team, often supporting her when she opposes Osborn.